BicycleTips/bicycletips.github.io/_posts/2021-10-25-Big-Sugar-Gravel-Ride-Review.md

 {% picture Content/2021/BigSugarGravel/BigSugarGravel-13.jpg %}

-The rest of the ride kind of blurs together, at one point Wagner and I were talking about how we hadn't had any of the 100 mile competitors pass us since the accident (maybe 15 came through while we were there, a BIG thank you to those who slowed down, to those of you who didn't, a couple of the top 3 men's riders, show some decency next time).
+The rest of the ride kind of blurs together, at one point Wags and I were talking about how we hadn't had any of the 100 mile competitors pass us since the accident (maybe 15 came through while we were there, a BIG thank you to those who slowed down, to those of you who didn't, a couple of the top 3 men's riders, show some decency next time).
 We began to wonder if the organizers had closed the course at the Brewery for weather or something.

 It wasn't until shortly after this conversation that we started to get riders coming by us from the 100, we found out later talking to a gentleman who finished in the 20th spot that they had actually shut the course down where the ambulance arrived on the scene.